Home » Posts tagged 'moses'

 Tag Archives: moses

-The Chaiway Passover Haggadah linked here is our Family Passover Haggadah and is Messianic in nature which means there is a focus on the Messiah and a revelation of Jesus that is gentle for the Jewish not yet believer, yet clear for the Jewish believer.
+This Chaiway Passover Haggadah is our Family Passover Haggadah and is Messianic in nature which means there is a focus on the Messiah and a revelation of Jesus that is gentle for the Jewish not yet believer, yet clear for the Jewish believer.
 In that it differs from the traditional Passover Haggadah although the format, wording, and order of service is the same.

 You are welcome to peruse, question, print, use for your own Seder, and distribute as you wish.
 It is a labor of love, born back in 1992 while pregnant with our first child and grown and evolved through the years as I became a follower of Jesus in March 2004 and God began to lead me to deeper understandings of this beautiful holiday celebration.

-Praying you have a beautiful, blessed, meaningful, and fun Seder service and Passover holiday!
+Praying you have beautiful, blessed, meaningful, and fun Seder services and Passover holiday!
 Pesach Sameach

 Dayenu (It would have been enough!)
 The Passover Seder song